biomancy/biobit/biobit/docs/src/dev-guide.md

 ## Resource Management

-Static assets like test files and example data are centralized in the top-level `resources/` directory to ensure easy access and consistent organization.
-Commonly used data files (e.g., FASTA, BAM, BED) shared across multiple tests or modules are also housed here.
-It's generally encouraged to reuse these files in individual modules to avoid duplication and maintain consistency.
+Only static resources shared between modules are hosted in the top-level `resources/` directory to ensure easy access and consistent organization.
+All data used exclusively by tests and benchmarks in individual modules is stored in the corresponding per-module `module/resources` folder, which links to required shared files from the top-level `resources/`.
+This approach avoids duplication while maintaining module-specific data separation.

 ### Resources Inventory

-A comprehensive inventory and description of all data files within the `resources/` folder **must** be maintained in `resources/README.md`.
-This document serves as the definitive guide to understanding the purpose, origin, and structure of each resource, ensuring they are discoverable and well-understood.
+A comprehensive inventory and description of all data files within the top-level and per-module `resources/` folders **must** be maintained in linked `README.md` files.
+This documentation serves as the definitive guide to understanding the purpose, origin, and structure of each resource, ensuring they are discoverable and well-understood.

 ### Accessing Resources in Tests

-Resources folder is defined via an environment variable in the project configuration, allowing tests from all languages to access the same resources without hardcoding paths:
+The top-level resources folder is defined via an environment variable in the project configuration, allowing tests from all languages to access the same resources without hardcoding paths:

-* **Rust**: `env!("BIOBIT_RESOURCES")`.
+* **Rust**: `env!("BIOBIT_RESOURCES")`
-* **Python**: `os.environ['BIOBIT_RESOURCES']`.
+* **Python**: `os.environ['BIOBIT_RESOURCES']`

+TODO: Add a note on how to access per-module resources in tests.